cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

    - specified a wait time in the deployment group settings, the deployment is paused.
      - This is the time when you can run tests and verifications in your replacement environment.
      - If you don't manually reroute the traffic before the end of the wait period, the deployment is stopped.
-   - <font color=blue> replacement environment Instances  are registered with an Elastic Load Balancing load balancer </font> and traffic starts being routed to them.
+   - <font color=LightSlateBlue> replacement environment Instances  are registered with an Elastic Load Balancing load balancer </font> and traffic starts being routed to them.
-   - <font color=blue> original environment Instances are deregistered </font> and handled according to your specification in the deployment group, either terminated or kept running.
+   - <font color=LightSlateBlue> original environment Instances are deregistered </font> and handled according to your specification in the deployment group, either terminated or kept running.

 ---